-Under the GST regime, the responsibility to compute the correct output tax liability, eligible input tax credit and net tax liability lies with the assessee.
-The assessee must determine the rate of tax, value of supply and the output tax payable.
-The assessee must also decide the eligibility of input tax credit in respect of the various inward supplies.
-The determination of turnover, rate of tax, value of supply, eligibility to input tax credit, reversal of input tax credit, etc. done by the assessee himself is called as self-assessment.
+Under the GST regime, the responsibility to compute the correct output tax liability, eligible input tax credit and net tax liability lies with the assesse.
+The assesse must determine the rate of tax, value of supply and the output tax payable.
+The assesse must also decide the eligibility of input tax credit in respect of the various inward supplies.
+The determination of turnover, rate of tax, value of supply, eligibility to input tax credit, reversal of input tax credit, etc. done by the assesse himself is called as self-assessment.

-(b) Whether the credit note issued by the supplier has to be matched with the corresponding reduction of input tax by recipient?
+4. (b) Whether the credit note issued by the supplier has to be matched with the corresponding reduction of input tax by recipient?